samjaninf/smartitsm/README.md

 ##  Homepage of the smartITSM Demo System

 The demo system has its own homepage which is accessible with any modern web browser in the web root.
 For example, the default URL is <http://demo.smartitsm.org/>, but is only available if your nameserver is configured properly.
 Of course, the web server is available under the hosts's IP address, but this may break the interaction between the modules.

+##  Contribution

+Your contribution is appreciated!
+Please, [read more about it at our website](http://www.smartitsm.org/contribution).

 ##   Copyright and License